thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 Each reference to an item is unique and should have a unique type (unlike variables which are implicitly referencing the same thing).
 So even if we didn't introduce this unification variable/type variable split, we'd still have to instantiate our item's type schemes so each referenced used fresh unification variables.

-We'll peek at instantiation, but we won't cover the details because they are rote (similar to generalization).
+We'll peek at instantiation, but we won't cover the details because they are rote (similar to generalisation).
 If you're interested, you can find the details [in the repo](https://github.com/thunderseethe/type-inference-example/tree/main/items).

 ```rs